gdmarmerola/gdmarmerola.github.io/_posts/2018-01-29-ts-for-bayesian-optim.md

 1. Fit the GP to the observations we have
 2. Draw one sample (a function) from the posterior
-3. Greedily choose the next point with respect to the sample.
+3. Greedily choose the next point with respect to the sample

 The randomness of Thompson Sampling comes from the posterior sample.
 After we have it, we can just use its minimum as our next point.
 Let us implement this.